what is organic wine

 What is Organic Wine?

-Generally, organic farms eliminates the use of pesticides, fungicides, and chemical herbicides in the vineyard.
+Generally, organic farms eliminate the use of synthetic chemicals, fungicides, and chemical fertilizers in the vineyard.
+Organic practices also focus on improving soil health, promoting healthier ecosystems, and avoiding the use of synthetic chemicals.
 However, pinning down exactly which wines are truly “organic” and which are not can prove a difficult task.
 Laws determining certified organic practices vary from country to country, and even state to state, creating a lot of different definitions.
+Organic vineyards often use cover crops to maintain soil health and prevent erosion.

 Organic Certifications